-Help protect Hawaii-join thousands of other students across the state that have surveyed for the little fire ant.
-Protecting your community is as easy as peanut butter and a chopstick.
+Help protect Hawaii-join thousands of other students and residents across the state that have surveyed for the little fire ant.
+Protecting your community is as easy as grabbing the peanut butter and a chopstick.

 Below are activities you can do on your own or with a group, organized by time:

 - One Person: Survey your own yard–that is, use peanut butter (or mayonnaise) on disposable chopsticks to attract and collect ants and submit them for ID.
 Test plant material, soil, compost, or mulch.
 Click here to learn how

 - Small group (3-10): Spread the word — Show a video to your family, friends, co-workers, or another group + Survey your yard

 - Large Group (10-30): Show a video and send survey instructions home

 - Class: Share the LFA PowerPoint presentation, which contains the 7 minute video + 3 minute video on how to survey for ants, OR, contact your Island Invasive Species Committee to see if they may be able to present it.
 See below for more info

 - One Person: Spread the word — Show an LFA video to your friends or family